tamkeen-tms/electron-window-manager/README.md

 	```
 		windowManager.init({
 			'layouts': {
-				'default': '/layouts/default.html',  // The "/" at the start will be replaced with the "appBase" value
+				'default': '/layouts/default.html',  // The "/" at the start will be replaced with the 'appBase' value
 				'secondary': '/layouts/secondary.html'
-			}
+			},

+			'defaultLayout': 'secondary'
 		});
 	```
 	This of course will be effective only when the app is local, or at least the target file is stored locally.
 [More details on the "Layouts" feature](#class-windowmanagerlayouts)